Wingar/Wigi/README.md

 Current State
 -------------
-Currently; viewing, creating and editing pages works.
+Currently; viewing, creating, editing and deleting pages works.

 TODO
 ----
-History, page deletion, file name validation/escaping
+Page History, file name validation/escaping, Hell of a lot of cleanup (This got messy fast... oops) Move over stuff from the git controller to model stuff